Petru Racu: Sheriff Tiraspol

-Neftchi Baku
+Neftçi Baku

-On 15 February 2019, Racu joined his old manager Roberto Bordin at Neftchi Baku, signing until the end of the 2018–19 season.
-At the end of that season Racu became silver medalist with Neftchi Baku.
+On 15 February 2019, Racu joined his old manager Roberto Bordin at Neftçi Baku, signing until the end of the 2018–19 season.
+At the end of that season Racu became silver medalist with Neftçi Baku.

 Petrolul Ploiești

 On 9 July 2019, Racu signed a contract with Romanian Liga II side Petrolul Ploiești.

 Petrocub Hincesti

 In January 2020, Racu returned to Moldova and joined FC Petrocub Hîncești Racu helped the club to win his first major trophy Moldovan Cup and become silver medalist in Moldovan National Division, best season and performance in club history.